 The preverbal subjects have all been A-bar moved.
-They are either aboutness topics (27), or foci (28).
+They are either aboutness topics, or foci.
+In (27), isten 'God' functions as an aboutness topic, preposing a referent given in the comment of the previous clause:

-(27) hug [TopP isten [TopP iv uimadsagucmia [bulsassa w bunet]]] that god their prayer-3PL-because.of forgive-SUBJUNC.3SG he sin-3SG-ACC "that God should forgive his sin because of their prayer"
+(27) Es vimagguc mend szentucut. hug legenec neki seged uromc scine elevt. and adore-IMP-1PL all saints-ACC that be-IMP-3PL him aide lord-1PL-GEN in-front-of hug [TopP isten [TopP iv uimadsagucmia [bulsassa w bunet]]] that god their prayer-3PL-because.of forgive-SUBJUNC.3SG he sin-3SG-ACC "And let us adore all saints that they be his aide in front of our Lord.
+That God should forgive his sin because of their prayer"